wantee/wantee.github.io/source/_posts/2015-03-03-dropout-training.markdown

 Dropout is a regularisation technique for reducing over-fitting in large neural nets.
 Hinton proposes the method in [this paper](http://arxiv.org/abs/1207.0580).
 Most materials are from [Srivastava's page](http://www.cs.toronto.edu/~nitish/dropout/).

 It prevents overfitting and provides a way of approximately combining exponentially many different neural network architectures efficiently.
-The term “dropout” refers to dropping out units (hidden and visible) in a neural network.
+The term *dropout* refers to dropping out units (hidden and visible) in a neural network.

 ## The Method